 Meal planning can feel overwhelming, intimidating and even repetitive and boring.
 It’s one of those things that we know we “should” be doing but rarely prioritize.
 Planning your meals and cooking from scratch gives you more control over what you’re putting in your body.
 It puts nourishment in your hands vs. someone else’s.
 When I consistently plan meals, I feel better, save money and time, waste less food and find that mealtime is less stressful because I know what I’m having ahead of time.

 I’m about to finish a two-part series on meal planning at the Institute for Integrative Health in Baltimore.
 We had a great time coming together to talk about strategies for why and how to meal plan in a way that feels less intimidating and overwhelming.

 I thought I’d pull together some of the top tips from the first session to support you in better meal planning!
-Here are my top meal planning tips:
+So, from getting a California meal delivery service to plate ratios to stocking up, here are my top meal planning tips: